 In a culture that is seeing a steady increase in split families, the answers to these questions are becoming more and more important.
 You must know your car insurance options as a parent of a young driver.

-Do junior drivers license holders need their own car insurance polices?
+Do junior driver’s license holders need their own car insurance policies?

-However, most states only grant that liberty while a young driver still is operating on a learner’s permit.
+- Junior driver’s license holders must be insured – Most states only grant the liberty not being added to parent’s policy while a young driver still is operating on a learner’s permit.
 Once the young driver earns his junior license he will almost certainly be required to be added to the policy of his parents.

-In either case, the child must be covered through the insurance policy of one of his parents or an approved guardian.
+Whatever they decide, the child must be covered by the insurance policy of one of his parents or an approved guardian.

 What happens if I don’t add my child to my insurance policy?